locua/joint-analysis/readme.md

 # Join analysis for neurofeedback project

-Main analysis done in analysis.ipynb.
+- main analysis done in analysis.ipynb.
+- can be run as single script: `anova_analysis.py`